 Most of the time, the guide will lead the group in near-darkness.
-He will ask you to use your flashlight sparingly (if you brought your own), to reduce disturbance to the nocturnal life.
+He will ask you to use your flashlight sparingly, to reduce disturbance to the nocturnal life.
 Occasionally, when he detects something interesting, he will shine a light on it and show the group.

 Go on a night safari

-The night safari is a different tour from the night walk.
-It takes place on the Kuala Tahan side of the river, and therefore it is not actually inside Taman Negara.
-This makes it possible for it to be a vehicle-based tour, which would be too disruptive for inside the park itself.
+The night safari is different from the night walk.
+It takes place on the Kuala Tahan side of the river, and therefore not actually inside – or even adjacent to – Taman Negara.
+This makes it possible for it to be a vehicle-based tour, which would be too disruptive for the park itself.

 The guide will take you on a pickup truck, modified to carry benches on the flatbed behind.
-You would drive around the rural roads, and into the nearby oil palm plantations.
+You would drive around the rural roads, looking for nocturnal wildlife.

-Perhaps by this point you might be impatient enough to ask, But where is the place with the feature image?
+Perhaps by this point you might be impatient enough to ask, But where is the place in the feature image?
 The one that looks like a classic movie scene?

 Well, I’ve saved my favourite tour for last.

-You might see a tour called ‘Lata Berkoh cruise' (Berkoh rapids).
+You might see a tour called ‘Lata Berkoh’ (Berkoh rapids).
 It may sound boring, since it is just a cruise up Sungai Tahan, a tributary of Sungai Tembeling.
-Not only that, it is more expensive than the other tours.
 You go in a small sampan, and there’s maybe room for 4.
 Little more than a canoe.
+Not only that, it costs more than the other tours.